 Note: If hammer is still on carrier, it may be easier to stick the tool in the ground and lift the hammer off the tool.
 Make sure that the tool cannot fall.
+Be careful with the lower tool bushing.

 INSTALLATION OF TOOL